Sensor-Based-Activity-Recognition/mobile-app/README.md

 - See [https://aka.ms/ReactNativeGuideMacOS](https://aka.ms/ReactNativeGuideMacOS) for the latest up-to-date instructions.

-## Listing Available Devcies
+## Listing Available Devices

-List available devices
+To list your availble devices for running the app, refer to below commands.

 iOS:
 - `xcrun simctl list devices`